-The old man laid there for several minutes without moving.
-Then slowly, he stood up and limped back toward our house.
-I didn’t move.
-I was afraid he’d come after us now.
-Mum held Billy behind her and tried to protect him, but the old man walked past us without saying a word and limped into the house and slammed the door so hard the windows shook.
-I looked at Mum, but I was too scared to speak.
-She didn’t say anything either, just slumped to the curb with a blank look on her face, like she wouldn’t hear me anyway.
-Billy and I didn’t know what to do now, so we just sat down on the curb with her and stared at our house, petrified that he would come out again.
+The old man didn’t move for several minutes.
+Then slowly he stumbled to his feet and staggered back toward us.
+I froze.
+I didn’t know what to do, so I held my breath and prayed.
+Mum grabbed Billy and pulled him behind her.
+None of us moved, or even breathed.
+But then he walked on by without saying a word and limped into the house and slammed the door so hard the windows shook.
+I looked at Mum, still too scared to speak.
+She didn’t say anything either, but slumped to the curb with a blank look on her face, like she wouldn’t hear me anyway.
+Billy and I didn’t know what to do now, so we sat down with her and stared at our house, hoping, praying he wouldn’t come out again.

 “Maybe,” was all I said.